-Join Dave Schultze for an in-depth discussion in this video Modeling tips for awesome renders, part of Product Design Rendering with Rhino and V-Ray.
+Join Dave Schultze for an in-depth discussion in this video Modeling tips for awesome renders, part of Rhino and V-Ray: Product Design Rendering.

 Okay, in the previous videos, we talked about how to make great renderings and how not to make a lousy rendering.
 In this video, I'm going to share with you how to make your design model more realistic and, therefore, better for rendering.
 Now in the prior videos, those were also about strategy.
 Here, I want to get a little more specific.
 So we've mentioned this before and I'll mention it again, fillets and chamfers, we want those at all exterior edges.
 So let's just take a quick zoom zoom tour here and you'll notice wherever there's an edge there is a fillet, chamfer or both so here's a little bit of rounded radius and then there's kind of a 45 degree chamfer there.

 Even, kind of edges that don't look like they would be a problem being sharp, I still put fillits there.
 So, it's pretty much everywhere you see an outside edge is going to have a fillit or chanfer.
 Inside edges it's not as critical.
 So you'll see this is kind of a sharp seam there.
 Not that big of a deal.
 Also, we come around here, And you'll just see all kinds of fillits.
 Pretty much everywhere you look, no matter where.
 Now, fillets are great for final renderings when the model is just about done but what happens when you are half way through and you, you don't if where fillets are going to go and how big.